-There are exceptions: for example, we know precisely how Argos stole a march on Amazon to offer same day delivery because the project, with LCP Consulting was the winner of the Management Consultancies Association’s Project of the Year in 2016.
-Since their inception in late 1990s, the MCA Awards have grown from a handful of people gathering in a windowless conference room to a glitzy, celebrity compared black-tie-and-ball-gown affair in a cavernous West End ballroom.
+There are exceptions: for example, we know precisely how Argos stole a march on Amazon to offer same day delivery because the project, with LCP Consulting, was the winner of the Management Consultancies Association’s Project of the Year in 2016.
+Since their inception in late 1990s, the MCA Awards have grown from a handful of people gathering in a windowless conference room to a glitzy, celebrity compèred black-tie-and-ball-gown affair in a cavernous West End ballroom.
 At best the awards offer a counterpoint to the relentless negativity about consultancy, particularly in the public sector.
-But they are only a glimpse, and an absence of the FTSE 100 projects that are the bread and butter of the big consultancies.
-Often it is smaller consultancies’ work big clients and vice versa: perhaps the task of coordinating the PR machines of a top corporate and a Big Four consultancy defeats even the wiliest systems integrator.
+But they are only a glimpse, with an absence of the FTSE 100 projects that are the bread and butter of the big consultancies.
+Often it is smaller consultancies’ work with big clients and vice versa: perhaps the task of coordinating the PR machines of a top corporate and a Big Four consultancy defeats even the wiliest systems integrator.

 This all sounds rather negative, but I am in fact looking forward to detecting the neutrino-like traces that consultancy has left as it passed throughout corporate body.
 But I can’t do it alone.
 I will be searching whatever archives I can gain access to but the truth is out there.